qd-qd/sdk-tutorials/onboarding/chapter-1/4-problems-blockchain-solves.md

 </HighlightBox>

-This was the origin of Bitcoin, and it demonstrated that a network of participants who do not necessarily trust each other, can still achieve consensus about the validity of a transaction, its history, and the resulting state of the ledger.
+This whitepaper was the origin of Bitcoin, which demonstrated that a network of participants who do not necessarily trust each other can still achieve consensus about the validity of a transaction, its history, and the resulting state of the ledger.
 Centralization was no longer a necessity.

 This leads to the other problem a distributed network faces: *maintaining consensus*.